Zeeeepa/analyzer/README.md

 Agentic Testing Platforms: Systems that autonomously discover, generate, and execute tests with features like self-healing scripts, visual testing, dynamic locators, and predictive risk analysis Test-Driven Agentic Development: Specification-as-code framework combining TDD, contract-driven development, and architectural fitness functions to provide guardrails for AI agents

 8 - Web2OpenAIapi request responders -
+Make a more theral analysis viewing much more package files to be exactly sure -> Flow should be like:
+"""" INITIALLY -> Agent vision model like for example z.ai glm-4.6v To Get 3 variables - ServiceURL / Login-Username-Email / Password
+It then should load url -> analyze with vision to find login page.
+Then input login/email and password - try pressing ok/confirm/submit or similar -> then visually inspect screenshot of webpage to confirm login wwas successfull. if no - for example captch to solve - it must visually resolve it like clicking coordinates, dragging etc. until it confirms that login was successful.
+THEN IT SAVES Cookies for the given account to use them everytime the account is used for inference retrieval.
+Using These it should Create programically accessible flows

+1st flow send message - and retrieve response - this would translate as loading cookies - then visiting messaging url - inputting user's provided text to chat interface area field - submtting text - tracking "Send" button element state (indicating when response is retrieved - "the send button becomes of an initial state allowing user to send message as normally it changes state indicating that AI is responding - this allows knowing when response is finished" -> this response is copied and retrieved to the user.
+ 2nd flow -> Change model - clicking on model selection interactive elemnt and selecting one fo available models.
+3rd flow -> new chat -> presses new chat or opens URL for new chat.
+FURTHER FLOWS SHOULD BE RETRIEVED DYNAMICALLY IN REGARDS TO THE SERVICE PROVIDER's specifics.
+Example qwen web chat interface allows selecting tools, or attaching files/images  etc these vary and should be verified by visual analysis step and then programically verified to be working and then actions saved and recorded into a single programically accessible action.

 9 - CONTEXT ENGINEERING & PROMPT OPTIMIZATION ⚠️ MEDIUM PRIORITY
 Context Window Management: Advanced systems address the challenge that multi-agent systems use 15× more tokens than single chats.
 This requires hierarchical summarization, selective preservation, and temporal coordination MongoDB